 The top ranked school in the U.S. for Civil Engineering is Virginia Military Institute.
 This is quite a common major at VMI, with 15.5% of undergraduates signed up for it.
 Students who enjoy a more slow-paced life will appreciate Virginia Military Institute's location in the small town of Lexington, Virginia.

-Every student pursuing a degree in Civil Engineering needs to check out Universidad Politecnica de Puerto Rico - Orlando Campus.
-With 3 undergraduates, Civil Engineering is quite a popular major at Universidad Politecnica de Puerto Rico - Orlando Campus.
-Located in Orlando, Florida, Universidad Politecnica de Puerto Rico - Orlando Campus supplies a safe, suburban environment for college students.
+Every student pursuing a degree in Civil Engineering needs to check out Polytechnic University of Puerto Rico - Orlando.
+With 3 undergraduates, Civil Engineering is quite a popular major at Polytechnic University of Puerto Rico - Orlando.
+It is established in the suburban region of Orlando, Florida.

-Universidad Politecnica de Puerto Rico - Hato Rey Campus is one of the best schools in the United States for Civil Engineering.
-Experience a deep focus on Civil Engineering in the program at Universidad Politecnica de Puerto Rico - Hato Rey Campus.
+Universidad Politecnica de Puerto Rico is a wonderful choice for students pursuing a Civil Engineering degree.
+With 60 undergraduates, Civil Engineering is one of most popular majors at Universidad Politecnica de Puerto Rico.
 Hato Rey, Puerto Rico is the perfect environment for students who get pleasure from the active city life.

 United States Coast Guard Academy is a good choice for individuals interested in a Civil Engineering major.
 A preferred major for undergraduates, there are approximately 25 individuals enrolled in this program at USCGA.
 The surrounding area of a major city is wonderful for young people trying to find adequate possibilities for social networking, adventure, and discovery.